 AMQP is a specification for interoperable messaging.
 It also defines a wire format, so any AMQP client can work with any messaging system that supports AMQP.
 AMQP clients are available in many different programming languages.

 High Availability (HA) means that the system should remain operational after failure of one or more of the servers.
 The degree of support for HA varies between various messaging systems.

-HornetQ provides automatic failover where your sessions are automatically reconnected to the backup server on event of live serve failure.
+HornetQ provides automatic failover where your sessions are automatically reconnected to the backup server on event of live server failure.